Research

 I have been committed to raising and improving public awareness of the systemic scale of sexual and gendered trauma for over a decade.
 Originally commencing my investigation through my practice, internationally touring Anne Meets Jeffrey, I was motivated to design a PhD project with far-reaching impact, allowing myself time to conduct a substantial body of critically engaged research.

 My doctoral research adopts a queer feminist lens of failure as a means to engage with sexual/gendered trauma in performance.
-It builds on seminal work in queer and feminist theory, performance studies and trauma studies, focusing on the hopeful, generative and reparative potentialities of failure and applying these critical frameworks specifically to feminist modes of performing sexual and gendered trauma.
+It builds on seminal work in queer and feminist theory, performance studies and trauma studies, focusing on the hopeful—and hopeless—potentialities of failure and applying these critical frameworks specifically to feminist modes of performing trauma.

-With a focus on developing trauma-informed frameworks and strategies of care for performance to work with and through lived traumatic experience, my research interrogates what tools, if any, live performance can offer to access and improve circuits of disclosure, witnessing and 'collective' affective experience – and the kinds of ethical challenges engendered.
+With a focus on developing trauma-informed strategies of care for performance to deal with lived trauma, my research interrogates what tools, if any, live performance can offer to access and improve circuits of disclosure, witnessing and 'collective' affective experience—and the kinds of ethical challenges engendered.

 Research Awards and Funding